I tried automatic backup of AWS Secrets Manager secrets across accounts

 aws s3 cp templates/ s3://<Bucket-Name>/ --recursive

-This S3 bucket needs a bucket policy that allows access from both the source account and the backup account.
+This S3 bucket needs a bucket policy configured to allow access from both the source and backup accounts.

-Apply a policy like the following (requiring s3:GetObject and s3:ListBucket permissions):
+Apply a policy like the following (requiring s3:GetObject and s3:ListBucket):

 {